Emails sent to Alaskans on Tuesday warned them to "vote for Trump or else" - Alaska Public Media

 A spokeswoman for the Division of Elections, Tiffany Montemayor, said only that the state is aware of the emails and sent them “to the appropriate federal agency for their review.”
 She would not address the senders’ claims about gaining access to Alaska’s voting infrastructure.

 An Anchorage-based FBI spokeswoman, Chloe Martin, said her agency is also aware of the emails but declined to answer questions.
-She referred questions to a statement from the Anchorage FBI office earlier this month saying that it’s monitoring potential threats to Americans’ voting rights and that violations of federal law in Alaska will not be tolerated.
+She cited a statement released by the Anchorage FBI office earlier this month saying that the agency is monitoring potential threats to Americans’ voting rights and that violations of federal law in Alaska will not be tolerated.

 The emails were sent from multiple addresses, according to copies shared with Alaska Public Media and posted to social media.
 One was sent from “trumpdigitalsoldier11@hotmail.com,” and the one sent to Stanton came from “info@officialproudboys.com.”